Southwold King's Head

 It was first licensed in 1743.

 The pub closed mid-August 2013 after several months under temporary management.
 The future currently under review but it's been reported that it may become a police station, though other reports suggest an Italian restaurant.
+As of mid-August 2015, the building has been de-signed but is still empty.

 Also listed at Baronby/Barnaby Green (1839/1840) and in South Street.